 - Partner your company with one of our successful student teams: as a sponsor, development partner or supplier.

-- Engage with our start-up community at TU/e innovation Space and TU/engine.
+- Engage with our start-up community at TU/e innovation Space and the Eindhoven Engine.

 As a founder or scientific associate it is also closely linked to public private innovation programs such as AutomotiveNL in Helmond and Logistics and Supply Chain Management.